 Bacteria were first discovered and scientifically studied in the 17th century, and although many hundred years have passed since then, and much has been done in research and science, it is believed that the majority of bacteria found on our planet are neither known nor described.

 Bacteria occur in various very interesting external forms for example, in addition to spherical and cylindrical shapes, there are also ball chains or shapes with many branches.
-Most of them with an average size in the range of 0.1-700 microns, are not visible with the naked eye.
+Most of them with an average size in the range of 0.1-700 microns are not visible with the naked eye.

 The impact of Bacteria

-By mentioning the word bacteria, most people are thinking of diseases and infections, and this is well-founded, because certain bacteria are pathogens.
+By mentioning the word bacteria, most people are thinking of diseases and infections, and this is well-founded because certain bacteria are pathogens.

 But what are the supposed positive aspects of bacteria?

 Nevertheless, bacteria are an important and even indispensable part of our lives.
-An unimaginable amount of bacteria (about 1014) is based in or on the human body to ensure a normal and healthy functioning of our organism, for example in the digestive tract where they form the so-called intestinal flora.
-The human body consists of 10 billion (1013) cells that is a tenth of the bacteria it is carrying.
+An unimaginable amount of bacteria (about 1014) is based in or on the human body to ensure normal and healthy functioning of our organism, for example in the digestive tract where they form the so-called intestinal flora.
+The human body consists of 10 billion (1013) cells that are a tenth of the bacteria it is carrying.